 Constructive Public Comment

-Wanting to provide constructive comments to public officials but don’t know where to begin?
+Wanting to provide effective and constructive public comment to public officials but don’t know where to begin?
 This guide is for you.

 This information has been largely repurposed from the Commenter’s Checklist at regulations.gov for commenting on NPRMs as well as from other sources.
-It has been annotated, expanded, and modified below to assist you in providing written or spoken comments.
-This information is intended to serve as a guide; it is not and should not be considered as legal advice.
+It has been annotated, vastly expanded, and modified below by the Preserve Rollins Pass team to assist you in providing written or spoken comments on any topic or for any action.
+This information is intended to serve as a thorough guide; it is not and should not be considered as legal advice.
 Please seek counsel from a lawyer if you have legal questions or concerns.
-These tips are meant to help the public submit comments that have an impact and help agency policy makers improve regulations, ordinances, rules, or other decisions.
+These tips are meant to help the general public submit comments that have an impact and help agency policy makers improve regulations, ordinances, resolutions, rules, or other decisions.

 When engaging with others, apply strong, persistent, polite pressure—and always be gracious and respectful.
 A hallmark negotiation principle at Preserve Rollins Pass is that there are no wicked people, only wicked problems.